-→ Tight controls are in place to ensure proper management of expenditure votes and to avoid fruitless and wasteful expenditure.
+- → Tight controls are in place to ensure proper management of expenditure votes and to avoid fruitless and wasteful expenditure. - → The Creditor's turnover rate is currently an average of 287 days; this is cause for concern. - → Our Supply Chain Management Policy is based on the principles of being fair, equitable, transparent, competent, cost effective and in compliance with the Municipal SCM regulations.

-- → The Creditor's turnover rate is currently an average of 287 days; this is cause for concern. - → Our Supply Chain Management Policy is based on the principles of being fair, equitable, transparent, competent, cost effective and in compliance with the Municipal SCM regulations. - → Special votes are created for Conditional Grants (such as those received for the implementation of Capital Projects, provision of Indigent Support, etc.) and expenditure against these votes is properly recorded, monitored and reported on. - → Strict Austerity Measures have been implemented.
+- → Special votes are created for Conditional Grants (such as those received for the implementation of Capital Projects, provision of Indigent Support, etc.) and expenditure against these votes is properly recorded, monitored and reported on. - → Support by way of financial and non-financial assistance from either the District Municipality, Provincial or National Government, is indicated in the External Project Register of the IDP. - → Strict Austerity Measures have been implemented.
 No form of expenditure may be incurred without the necessary authorization being granted.
-This includes overtime and S & T (by both Councillors and Officials).
-A Cost Containment Policy has been developed and will be workshopped to council and management in April 2021. - → Budget Expenditure is reported on monthly, quarterly and annually, in the prescribed format MFMA Section 52(d), 71, 72 and yearly Reports.
+This includes overtime and S & T (by both Councillors and Officials). - → A Cost Containment Policy has been developed and was workshopped with Council and Management in May 2021. - → A Risk Assessment for 2019/20 was conducted, with the assistance of Provincial Treasury. - → Budget Expenditure is reported on monthly, quarterly and annually, in the prescribed format MFMA Section 52(d), 71, 72 and yearly Reports.